rajeshwari015/RDBMS-Assignment/RDBMS_Assignment.md

 SELECT DISTINCT column, AGG_FUNC(column_or_expression), ...
   FROM mytable
        JOIN another_table ON mytable.column = another_table.column
        WHERE constraint_expression
        GROUP BY column
        HAVING constraint_expression
        ORDER BY column ASC/DESC
        LIMIT count OFFSET COUNT;
 ```

- * The order of execution of the above sql query is as follows -  from, join, where, group_by, Having, select, order_by, limit offset
+ * Answer - The order of execution of the above sql query is as follows -  from, join, where, group_by, Having, select, order_by, limit offset

 ## Topic : Functions and Procedures